MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

   Any module nature can be created with the default wizard from :guilabel:`File` > :guilabel:`New` > :guilabel:`Module Project`.
 - **Configuration**: properties that can be defined to configure the module.
 Properties are defined inside the ``ea:build`` tag of the :ref:`module.ivy <mmm_module_description>` file, using ``ea:property`` tag as described in the section :ref:`mmm_build_options`.
-  A module nature also inherits the configuration properties from the listed :ref:`module_natures.plugins`.
+  A module nature also inherits the build options from the listed :ref:`module_natures.plugins`.

 .. _module_natures.addon_lib: